Era-Dorta/signalblast/README.md

 ## Usage

-Once the server is up and running, several commands are available:
+Once the bot is up and running, several commands are available:
 * `!subscribe` send this to sign up to the list
 * `!broadcast` after subscribing any message preceded by this will be broadcasted to every subscriber
 * `!unsubscribe` to stop receiving messages